 exception that the container is part-wooden, of course!
 These look simply amazing wherever you place them, be it inside your home or out on the patio.

 Which Plants Should You Grow In Your Terrarium?

-When growing an indoor garden, especially in these glass containers, it is important to know what type of plants are most suitable for this kind of a setup, be it an open container, closed container or a dish container.
-This is because you want to make sure that you place only those plants together in a single terrarium container that have similar or the exact same watering needs.
+When growing an indoor garden, especially in these glass containers, it is important to know what type of plants are most suitable for this kind of setup, be it an open container, closed container or a dish container.
+This is because you want to make sure that you place only those plants together in a single terrarium container that has similar or the exact same watering needs.

 Generally speaking though, terrarium plants should be those that can easily tolerate low, indirect sunlight as well as varying humidity levels.
 The plants also need to be small because you don’t want them to be touching the sides of the glass container.

 Here is a list of some of the most popular and ideal types of plants that you can consider growing when planting your own terrarium.

 Cacti are easily the most popular choice when it comes to open container terrariums.
 These plants prefer dry surroundings and require a constant airflow which is what makes them so well-suited for open containers.

 The best part about air plants is that they don’t require any soil to grow.
 This is possible due to the fact that they have specialized, slender, pale green leaves that supply all the water and nutrients that the entire plant needs to grow properly.
 The plant also contains pretty, funnel-like flowers that make it an amazing terrarium choice.